C-none/C-none.github.io/_posts/2021-06-15-my-smallpt.md

     display: inline-block;
     color: #AAA;
     padding: 2px;">
-      artifacts show up in this scene may be caused by too many mirros and glasses.
-The standard scene did not have this problem as shown above.
+        The appearance of artifacts in this scene could be due to the excessive number of mirrors and glasses.
+This issue was not present in the standard scene.
   	</div>
 </center>